 If a particular activity or exercise is themed, include that in the invitation.
 The theme could have a dress code so that everyone matches it, or require them to arrange their work desk and surroundings with the appropriate decor.
 Make sure to send out a final reminder before the game night starts so that no one’s the odd one out!

 3.5 Don’t forget the snacks

 All that planning and playing will make everyone work up an appetite!
-Arrange to have party condiments shipped out in advance that everyone can munch on during the event.
+Arrange to have party condiments shipped out in advance so that everyone can snack during the event.
 They can unbox it together to make the experience more communal!

 4.Top games for Virtual Game Night

 If you are looking for a way to organize your virtual activity, then Hooray Teams is a great option for you.
 They help facilitate activities like scavenger hunts, virtual origami class, and pottery at home, among other activities.
 They have a number of activities you can choose from depending on the size and interests of your team.